intersective/app/docs/workflows/auth-workflows.md

 ## Deep link Workflow

 - Global App V2 uses the Global Login API for authentication.
-- Direct link/deep link need to contain stack_uuid as a parameter
+- Deep link need to contain `stack_uuid` as a parameter
-- Global App V2 will use the stack_uuid to get stack information from Global Login API
+- Global App V2 will use the `stack_uuid` to get stack information from Global Login API
 - Once get the stack information, store those info in local storage
 - Use the urls from the stack for normal deep link checks and actions